steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 On top of that community thinking, the approach considers the power of the written word.
 "Writing and sharing that writing with others creates accountability.
 It also almost always leads to more thorough decisions." {% cite Orosz2020 %}

-Evangelized by Google, Design Documents (DD) are a more informal way of documenting software architecture at a certain point in time {% cite Ubl2020 %} - originally, considered for the design phase but can be applied to any rework of architectural aspects (solution idea) before the actual (code) work is done.
-Also, Amazon, Facebook, and Netflix make use of a similar approach {% cite Orosz2021 %}.
+### Parties

+The DD should be written by the team actually working on the solution idea during the work on finding the solution idea, but before implementating the solution (see also: {% cite Ubl2020 %} and {% cite Orosz2021 %}).

+As soon as the solution idea stabilizes, the DD is shared with the entire company - or at least with a huge amount of interested people.
+The interested people should review and discuss the DD and the solution idea to improve it in an company-open and lightweight process.

+### Process

+Ubl {% cite Ubl2020 %} and Orosz {% cite Orosz2021 %} suggest roughly the following process (see: {% cite Ubl2020 %} and {% cite Orosz2021 %}):
+  1. The team starts with the business problem and brainstorms solution ideas.
+During that phase, the DD shoud be started and iterated rapidly within the team itself until the solution idea/DD stabilizes.
+  1. The stable DD should be shared with the company or, at least, with a wider audience of interested people who review the DD and the solution idea in multiple rounds of feedback.
+  1. "When things have progressed sufficiently to have confidence that further reviews are unlikely to require major changes to the design, it is time to begin implementation." {% cite Ubl2020 %}

+### Artifacts

+The entire Lightweight RFC/DD approach is about the DD.
-Main goal of DD is the communication aspect: A DD should identify issues of a solution idea as early as possible in the project lifecycle, help to achieve consensus around a design in the organization, ensure the consideration of cross-cutting concerns, distribute knowledge about solution ideas, and document the solution.
+Main goal of the DD is the communication aspect: A DD should identify issues of a solution idea as early as possible in the project lifecycle, help to achieve consensus around a design in the organization, ensure the consideration of cross-cutting concerns, distribute knowledge about solution ideas, and document the solution.
-In order to achieve that, a certain structure has emerged focusing on architecturally important aspects of a solution idea at Google (see also: {% cite Ubl2020 %}):
+In order to achieve that, a certain structure has emerged focusing on architecturally important aspects of a solution idea at Google (see, e.g.: {% cite Ubl2020 %}):
   * Context and Scope Goals and Non-goals
   * The actual Design
     * System-context Diagram